 If your credit is poor, you’re likely to have a hard time qualifying for regular, unsecured cards.
 You should consider applying for a secured card first — and once you’ve demonstrated responsible usage, some issuers will even upgrade you from a secured card to an unsecured one.

 Otherwise, monitor your credit score and as it moves from poor to good, then your approval chances for an unsecured card will increase.

 However, if your credit is at least in the fair range, it might be worth considering some basic unsecured credit cards.
 Many issuers offer prequalification tools where you enter some basic personal information for a soft inquiry (which won’t hurt your credit score) to see if you qualify for any of their cards.
 Capital One and American Express, for example, offer online prequalification tools.

-Otherwise, here are two cards that you might want to take a look at:
+Otherwise, here is a card you might want to take a look at:

-The Capital One® Platinum Credit Card is a no-frills credit card.
-It doesn’t offer rewards, charges a $0 annual fee, and comes with 26.46% (Variable) APR.
+The Capital One Platinum Credit Card is a no-frills credit card.
+It doesn’t offer rewards, charges a $0 annual fee, and comes with 26.99% (Variable) APR.
 If you have limited credit history or a less-than-stellar credit score, this could be a great starter card.
 After you make your first five payments on time, Capital One offers access to a higher credit limit on this card.

 What cards to avoid when rebuilding your credit

 If a card issuer charges a multitude of fees — such as processing fees, monthly service fees, and credit limit increase fees — avoid them.
 Credit One and First Premier are two such issuers that you should avoid, since carrying their cards can quickly become an expensive proposition.

 You should also avoid payday and title lenders.
 These lenders generally charge exorbitant interest rates that can trap you in a vicious cycle of debt.
 Plus, many of them don’t report to the credit bureaus, which means that even if you pay off a loan with them, it won’t build your credit.